 In the warm summer months, the last thing you want is for the car’s AC to stop working.
 Here’s a quick review of your AC system, and how to keep it in tip-top shape.

 How To Tell If Your Car AC Needs Freon

 In the simplest form, you’ll know when you need an AC recharge if your AC starts pumping warm air instead of cold.

 There is a very limited amount of refrigerant in the system, and when even small amount leaks, the system can no longer function properly, delivering lukewarm air instead of cold air.

 How the AC System Works

-Your car’s air conditioning system is filled with a highly specialized gas called refrigerant, and there are several different types in use.
-This gas is compressed, cooled off in the car’s condenser (mounted right in front of the radiator) and then allowed to expand inside the evaporator inside the dash.
+Your car’s air conditioning system is filled with a highly specialized gas called refrigerant.
+There are several different types of refrigerant in use.
+This gas is compressed, cooled off in the car’s condenser (mounted right in front of the radiator).
+It’s then allowed to expand inside the evaporator inside the dash.
 As the refrigerant expands, it soaks up heat from the car interior.
 The cool gas is then piped back under the hood to the compressor, and so on.

 Problem is, refrigerant gas is a powerful greenhouse gas, and most of it eventually gets vented back into the atmosphere.
 Car manufacturers were forced to convert to gases with less global warming liability, as well as sharply curtailing the amount of refrigerant on board.